Three Days Grace discography

 Three Days Grace is a Canadian rock band that formed in 1997.
-They have released seven studio albums, four extended plays, twenty six singles, two video albums, and eighteen music videos.
+They have released eight studio albums, four extended plays, twenty eight singles, two video albums, twenty four music videos and five promotional singles.
 They signed with Jive Records and released three albums on the label between 2003 and 2009 before the label was folded into the RCA Records umbrella in 2011; the band has released music through that label since then.